Simon O'Neill: Wagnerian repertoire milestone

-This milestone places O’Neill among a select group of tenors capable of meeting the vocal and dramatic demands of Wagner's most challenging roles and reflects his sustained international career across major opera houses and festivals.
+This milestone places O’Neill among a select group of tenors capable of meeting the vocal and dramatic demands of Warner's work.

 Recordings and awards

 O'Neill appears as tenor soloist and Dr Marianus to the Deutsche Grammophon recording of Mahler's "Symphony No.8" with the Los Angeles Philharmonic conducted by Gustavo Dudamel.
 The recording received two nominations for the 2022 Grammy Awards for Best Choral Performance and Best Engineered Album in Classical.
 It won the Best Choral Performance Award.
 The album received two nominations at the 2022 Grammy Awards (Best Choral Performance and Best Engineered Album, Classical) and won the award for Best Choral Performance.

 Honours and patronage

-He serves as patron of the New Zealand Association of Teachers of Singing (Newzats), The New Zealand Opera School, the New Zealand Singing School, New Zealand Circle 100, the New Zealand Brass Foundation, St Kilda Brass, the Auckland Boys' Choir, Harbour Voices, the Ashburton MSA Choir and the UK Singingworks.
+He serves as patron of the; Wagner Society of New Zealand, having succeeded his teacher, the late Sir Donald McIntyre, the New Zealand Association of Teachers of Singing (Newzats), The New Zealand Opera School, the New Zealand Singing School, New Zealand Circle 100, the New Zealand Brass Foundation, St Kilda Brass, the New Zealand Secondary Students Choir, the Auckland Boys' Choir, Harbour Voices, the Ashburton MSA Choir and the UK Singingworks.
 He appears on the 1998 New Zealand one-dollar performing arts postage stamp.

 In the 2017 Queen's Birthday Honours, O'Neill was appointed an Officer of the New Zealand Order of Merit for services to opera.